Caramelized Bacon and Onion Clam Chowder is a creamy soup made with clams, potatoes, onions, bacon and fresh thyme.

-At this age, there is no official title, that’s held for the 6th graders, but she was excited and really wanted to “make a difference”.
-Gotta love her, she is definitely my little “world peace” child and she WILL be someone influential one day…I just get nervous as to what that might actually be. 🙂
+At this age there is no official title, but she was excited and really wanted to “make a difference”.
+Gotta love her, she is definitely my little “world peace” child and she WILL be someone influential one day.
+I just get nervous as to what that might actually be. 🙂

 Sign up for my weekly newsletter and receive a FREE eBook!

 - 2 sprigs fresh thyme, removed from stem